-4. Budget Workbook (attachment using the AHW-provided form accessible from the Forms section of the funding opportunities page on the AHW website)
+4. Budget Workbook (attachment using the AHW-provided form accessible on the funding opportunities page on the AHW website)

-Applicants must complete the Community Partner Budget table (tab 2) and Total Project Budget table (tab 3) following the guidelines detailed in the Budget Instructions (tab 1) in the budget workbook (Excel).
+Applicants must complete the Community Partner Budget table (tab 2) following the guidelines detailed in the Budget Instructions (tab 1) in the budget workbook (Excel).

-The total budget amount on the Total Project Budget table and the total amounts allocated for MCW and the primary community partner must equal the amount requested for the project on the online form.
+The total budget amount on the Community Project Budget table must equal the amount requested for the project on the online form.